Bowtie-free graphs have a Ramsey lift: The lift property

-Consider pair of vertices $u\neq v$ of $\relsys{A}_i$ where both vertices belongs to one of the classes $I$, $II$ or where both belongs to class $III$ and share the center.
-For each such pair extend good ordered graph $\relsys{A}_i$ in a way so there is a vertex $w(u,v)$ that belongs to same class in the lift as $u$ and $v$, it is not connected by an edge to $u$ nor $v$, and it is in between $u$ and $v$ in the order of $\leq_{\relsys{A}'_i}$.
-Such a vertex can always be added in a way that the result is a good ordered bowtie-free graph (by possibly introducing new chimney or a copy of $K_4$).
-We denote by $\relsys{A}'_1$ a good ordered graph having vertex $w(u,v)$ for every possible choice of $u$ and $v$ in $\relsys{A}_i$.
+Consider pair of vertices $u\neq v$ of $\str{A}_i$ where both $u$ and $v$ belong to one of the sets $M_{I}$, $M_{II}$ or where both $u$ and $v$ belong to set $M_{III}$ and have the same centre.
+For each such pair extend ordered good bowtie-free graph $\str{A}_i$ in a way so there is a vertex $w(u,v)$ that belongs to same class in the lift as $u$ and $v$, it is not connected by an edge to $u$ nor $v$, and it is in between $u$ and $v$ in the order of $\leq_{\str{A}^+_i}$.
+Such a vertex can always be added in a way that the result is an ordered good bowtie-free graph (by possibly introducing new chimney or a copy of $K_4$).
+We denote by $\str{A}'_i$ an ordered good bowtie-free graph having vertex $w(u,v)$ for every possible choice of $u$ and $v$ in $\str{A}_i$.